galaxy-cli/pdftompv/README.md

-PDF to MP3 converter

 The purpose of this bash script is to be able to simply convert PDF to MP3

-There are few optioons such as
+There are few optioons such as:

 --url
 1. Uses `wget` to download a `pdf` file from a page